raphaelmourad/LLM-for-genomics-training/README.md

 ### DNA sequence optimization for transcription factor binding

-We will use a finetuned LLM for transcription factor binding (Mistral-DNA-v1-1M-hg38-finetuned-tf0 from Mistral-DNA  git).
+We will use a finetuned LLM for promoter or transcription factor binding.

 [Video of the tutorial](https://youtu.be/7l20tG8vKm8)